wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

  corresponding to individual phellogen cells.
 All tissue outside the cork layer (e.g. the original epidermis) will be dead at this stage.

- b\) In older stems **lenticels**, openings into the cork, form.
+ In older stems **lenticels**, openings into the cork, form.
 It is thought these allow some gaseous exchange to take place between the intercellular spaces of the cortex and the outside atmosphere.
 The lenticel does not open and shut but may be structured so that at times it is closed over (closing cells) and at other times open, revealing loosely packed complementary cells with air spaces.

-3.  *Wood in longitudinal aspect*
+###  *Wood in longitudinal aspect*

- a\) Examine the wood blocks and identify the two different planes in which a stem may be sectioned longitudinally (see also Fig 9.1):
+  Examine the wood blocks and identify the two different planes in which a stem may be sectioned longitudinally (see also the figures) in two ways:

- - the **radial** plane, which passes through the centre of the stem, and

- therefore lies in the plane of a radius of the stem.
-A section in this

- plane is termed an **RLS** (a radial longitudinal section).
+ 1. the **radial** plane, which passes through the centre of the stem, and therefore lies in the plane of a radius of the stem.
+A section in this plane is termed an **RLS** (a radial longitudinal section).

- - the **tangential** plane, which will be in a plane perpendicular to a radius

- of the stem.
-A section in this plane is termed a **TLS** (a tangential
+ 2. the **tangential** plane, which will be in a plane perpendicular to a radius of the stem.
+A section in this plane is termed a **TLS** (a tangential longitudinal section).

- longitudinal section).

  Both these types of sections are perpendicular to a **TS**.
-Hence there are three planes

- in which to examine the structure of wood, or any other tissue in a radially symmetrical organ (stem or root).
+Hence there are three planes in which to examine the structure of wood, or any other tissue in a radially symmetrical organ (stem or root).

- b\) Each plane of section will show the rays in a different aspect, and this may be used to distinguish the plane of any section of wood.
-This is shown in Fig. 9.1
+ Each plane of section will show the rays in a different aspect, and this may be used to distinguish the plane of any section of wood.
+This is shown in figure below.

  In a TS the rays appear as narrow lines **radiating** from the centre of the stem.
 In a TLS the rays pass vertically through the section, and so are seen **end on**.
 In an RLS the rays are seen in side view as they pass **across** the section.

- i\) Examine the TLS of *Cinnamomum* *camphora* wood (G35/3) and note the lens-shaped clusters of small block-shaped ray parenchyma, with the elongated xylem fibres bending either side of them.
+  Examine the TLS of *Cinnamomum* *camphora* wood (G35/3) and note the lens-shaped clusters of small block-shaped ray parenchyma, with the elongated xylem fibres bending either side of them.
 Note the larger ray parenchyma cells that often occur at the top and/or bottom of the rays in this species.

- Are the walls of the ray parenchyma lignified?
+ - Are the walls of the ray parenchyma lignified?

- All the ray cells contain protoplasts (see also the RLS below)

- Look for the vessels; these will be seen in side view - look for the multiseriate bordered
+ All the ray cells contain protoplasts (see also the RLS below).
+Look for the vessels; these will be seen in side view - look for the multiseriate bordered pits.

- pits.
 Note how few vessels are visible in one section.

- ii\) Examine the RLS of the same wood (G35/5).
+ Examine the RLS of the same wood (G35/5).
 Here the rays appear as lines of brick-shaped cells passing across at right angles to the long axis of the xylem fibres and vessels.

  Make drawings or diagrams that will remind you of these features.

+\vspace*{6\baselineskip}

- iii\) Now re-examine the *Casuarina* wood blocks.
-Are the rays visible to the naked eye?
+  Now re-examine the *Casuarina* wood blocks.

+  - Are the rays visible to
+ the naked eye?
- c\) Compare these with blocks of other species in the demonstration.

- Variation in the size and frequency of rays is responsible for much of the difference in

- the texture and structural features of wood.

- Variations in the frequencies of the different vertical elements (ie. vessels, tracheids,

- fibres, parenchyma) also contribute.
+  Compare these with blocks of other species in the demonstration.
+Variation in the size and frequency of rays is responsible for much of the difference in the texture and structural features of wood.
+Variations in the frequencies of the different vertical elements (ie. vessels, tracheids, fibres, parenchyma) also contribute.

  Complete the following table after examining the demonstration.
 The features that should be included in the table are lateral strength